 Home and about page freshening up

 Take a look at your actual website, not just the WordPress editor version.
 Is everything looking the way you want it to?
 Is there some random widget that you didn’t even realize was there?
-Is there any information that needs updating?
+Is the font colour actually visible against the background colour?
+Is there any information that needs updating, especially on some of the pages that you may never look at?
 Is there anything you can do to make it easier for people to navigate around your site?

 This matters for two main reasons.
 One, search engines look more favourably on websites that are well linked.
 Primarily, though, it’s easier for your readers to find relevant content if you show them how to find it.